 Bleeding hearts have been a favorite of mine since I was a child.
 There was a large one growing just outside our backdoor.
 It would come up every spring and send out the most glorious sprays of pink flowers.
 As an adult, I’ve moved around a few times, but I always made sure to plant a bleeding heart near my backdoor at every house.
-Except my current home.
-My closest friend gave me a bleeding heart from her own garden to plant at my new house, but before I had a chance to do so, the deer ate it.

 Why Are They Called Bleeding Hearts?